adamgilroy22/retro-reboot/README.md

 - As a site user I want to be able to enter the Konami code (Up Up Down Down Left Right Left Right B A) on my keyboard so that I can experience an easter egg.
 - As a site admin I want to be able to send marketing emails to people who signed up to the mailing list so that I can send out updates and offers to their inboxes.
 - As a site admin I want to be able to set appropriate keywords on site pages so that I can increase the chances potential customers will find the site when searching to purchase records on Google. `(MUST HAVE)`
-- As a site admin I want to be able to share the business on Facebook so that I can reach and market to a larger audience.
+- As a site admin I want to be able to share the business on Facebook so that I can reach and market to a larger audience. `(SHOULD HAVE)`

 ## Wireframes